ElBrewster/tailwind-cheat-sheet/README.md

 `background-color: #4b5563` is written in the `className` as `bg-gray-600`:
 `<div className="bg-gray-600 text-gray-100"></div>`
 ```
-I included an example of how to customize colors in the tailwind.config.ts file.
-I labeled arbitrary numbers in-between their defaults and assigned these numbers to color hex codes.
+I included an example of how to add custom colors in the `tailwind.config.ts` file.
+Label hex codes with a name and number to reference in your className elements.
+I used numbers in-between the pre-existing Tailwind designations.

 ## Flexbox & Grid
-I've included a few simple examples in `App.jsx`, however I would suggest using dev tools to get the flex properties you want and then search the tailwind docs for their syntax.
+I've included a few simple examples in `App.jsx`, however I would suggest using dev tools to get the flex properties you want and use the search field in the tailwind docs to find their special syntax.

-If I wanted
+If I wanted a grid display:
 ```
 .container{
     display: grid;